sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 techniques, which we will begin discussing in this lecture.

-[comment]: from roughly 41:00 to 43:00, Dr. Xing discussed the general thought process and
-[comment]:     art of modeling, leading up to discussion of probabilistic topic models.

 ## Some Discussion of a Task, and How to Tackle It with Appropraite Modeling